useriasminna/mistik-events/README.md

 ### User Stories<br>
 * As a user, I want to understand the purpose of the site from the first interaction with it
-* As a user, I want to easily navigate through the website pages and content
+* As a user, I want to easily navigate through the pages and content of the site
-* As a user, I want to see relevant informations about the company and it's services
+* As a user, I want to see relevant informations about the company and its services
 * As a user, I want to see clear and reprezentative images
 * As a user, I want to be able to book a service or find contact informations
-* As a user, I want to see an atractive website that will make me want to return to it<br>
+* As a user, I want to see an attractive website that will make me want to go back to it<br>
 <hr>

 ## Wireframes